Ransbach-Baumbach: Transport

 The district Ransbach was located on the Engers-Au railway, the section between Engers and Siershahn is currently out of service.

+Ransbach-Baumbach is served by the local bus lines 425, 427, 461, 467, 485 and 964 and located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), fare zone 415.

 Other

 Since 1676 the Fohr Brewery has been in Ransbach-Baumbach.